LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-events.png" alt="A screenshot of filtering a list of libraries by events offered and displaying when the next event is"/> <figcaption>Filtering Plymouth Libraries by those offering Adult Coding Groups</figcaption> </figure>

-If someone has filtered the libraries by a particular event type, the library summary displays when that event is next happening (as it would seem to be what the user is most interested in).
-In other situation it would display when the next event, of any type, is scheduled.
+If someone has filtered the libraries by a particular event type, the library summary displays when that event is next happening, as it would seem to be what the user is most interested in.
+In other situations it would display when the next event, of any type, is scheduled.

 ### Buildings

 When locations are plotted on a web map some kind of icon will normally be used.
 Maybe a book to represent a library, or just a standard map pin.
 But what about showing the actual building?
-Libraries are physical structures and it would be nice to have some kind of representation of that when viewing them on a map.
+Libraries are physical structures and it would be nice to have some kind of representation of that when viewing them online.

 Emu Analytics [publish open data on the heights of buildings](https://buildingheights.emu-analytics.net/) in certain cities.
 This is calculated using environment agency LIDAR data.
-That data is essentially from lasers fired from above ground to map the terrain underneath.
+That data is essentially compiled from lasers fired from above ground to map the terrain underneath.

 So each library is represented by a simple icon (using the library name as an initial).
 But when zooming in closer the buildings are displayed also on the map.
 The particular library building is highlighted.